geoscript/geoscript-js/doc/api/map.rst

 .. describe:: projection

     :class:`proj.Projection`
     Optional projection for the map.
-If set, calls to :meth:`render` will result in a map image in this projection.
+If set, calls to :func:`render` will result in a map image in this projection.
 If not set, the projection of the first layer will be used.